 My talented brother Rand is still involved with this blog, and he creates beautiful pins and Facebook videos, and Kalyn’s Kitchen certainly wouldn’t be the same without him.
 (Thanks Rand!)
 He’s also a willing taste tester whenever he makes a visit to Utah.

 I also have eight more brothers and sisters who do a lot to enrich my life.
-Thanks to my sisters, brothers, sister-in-laws, and brother in laws Sandee, Clayton, Pam, Kelly, Mark, Lisa, Janet, Dave, Amy, Laurel, Carl, Vida, Dan, Val, and Jon for all they do for me.
+Thanks to my sisters, brothers, and their spouses, Sandee, Clayton, Pam, Kelly, Mark, Lisa, Janet, Dave, Amy, Laurel, Carl, Vida, Dan, Val, and Jon for all they do for me.
 There are also 39 nieces and nephews and more than 82 great-nieces and nephews who occasionally make an appearance here, including my nephew Jake and my niece Kara, who are my cooking assistants on a regular basis.

 My Life Before Blogging